IBM/ibm-cloud-functions-serverless-iot-openfridge/README.md

 }
 ```

-* [This JSON message](docs/sample-messages.txt) is sent by the device to an MQTT topic - such as `iot-2/evt/refrigerator-simulator/fmt/json` - on the Watson IoT Platform on Bluemix.
+* [This JSON message](docs/sample-messages.txt) is sent by the device to an MQTT topic - such as `iot-2/evt/refrigerator-simulator/fmt/json` - on the Watson IoT Platform on IBM Code.
 Devices can also send arbitrary binary formats to improve performance.

 * A Node.js Cloud Foundry application that is subscribed to an wildcard event topic event for refrigerator devices - such as `iot-2/type/+/id/+/evt/+/fmt/json` - triggers OpenWhisk actions when new messages are received.
 (This reuses code from the [James Thomas' OpenWhisk and MQTT tutorial](http://jamesthom.as/blog/2016/06/15/openwhisk-and-mqtt/)).